Welcome to the “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

 Today’s question is about finding help with debt; specifically, getting a debt consolidation loan.

-For more information on this topic, check out “Ask Stacy: My Credit Card Debt Is Killing Me — What Can I Do?” and “Ready to Tackle Your Debt?
-12 Tips to Find Free or Cheap Help.”
+For more information on this topic, check out “Ask Stacy: My Credit Card Debt Is Killing Me — What Can I Do?” and “9 Tips for Finding Good, Cheap Debt Help.”
 You can also go to the search at the top of this page, put in the word “debt” and find plenty of information on just about everything relating to this topic.

 Got a question of your own to ask?
 Scroll down past the transcript.